 It turned out Andy O’Gara and his extended family were next.
 Fisher and O’Gara got married in September 2007.
 The two met when O’Gara was Fisher’s left front wheel changer at Dreyer & Reinbold in 2002.
 Fisher actually ran into O’Gara during a pit stop.
 He was uninjured, but it was love at first impact.

 The old saying goes you can’t chose your relatives.
-If that’s true, than Sarah caught a huge break when she bashed into her future husband.
+If that’s true, then Sarah caught a huge break when she bashed into her future husband.
 Because like the Fisher racing family, the clan O’Gara, more than a dozen of them, was a racing family.
 O’Gara’s father, Johnny, was team manager for Dreyer & Reinbold.
 After the 2007 year back with Dreyer & Reinbold, Fisher and O’Gara huddled up and decided to take their destiny into their own hands and start their own team which debuted at the 2008 Indy 500.
 The rest of the O'Gara's joined in, and a racing family was born.

 Ironically Fisher's rocky start at the 2008 Indy 500 attracted sponsor Dollar General Stores who, as the Indianapolis Star put it, thought the girl next door was a perfect match for the store next door.
 (More on what attracted Dollar General to Fisher here.)
 Since then, Fisher’s smiles and laughs gradually increased.
 Today she says that’s because while being the boss is a lot of responsibility, it’s also a lot of authority.
 Meaning she finally gets to call the shots, something Fisher hasn’t been able to do since she stopped running midgets with her dad in 1999.